iammorganparry/summaraize/README.md

 ## Installation

-Install and run the extension in your favourite browser
+Install and run the extension in your favorite chromium browser

 #### Chromium based

-Hit the button to download the extension
+Hit the link to download the extension

-[!TIP]
 [DOWNLOAD FOR CHROME](https://utfs.io/f/dd2c6c4d-c242-45a6-b397-3e3aad04c2c6-1jyp8g.crx)

 And then drag and drop the downloaded file to your extensions page via: